Stress Management in the Nursing Profession

 Work empowerment is also vital in decreasing levels of stress and burnout.
 When nurses practice autonomy, they feel more confident at work with increased purpose and impact.
 The Swedish Council of Health Technology Assessment 2014 shows that those who have high influence over work-related decisions and see workplace justice have lower levels of burnout.

 Reports also show that there is less burnout in organizations that have supportive managers who use participative management styles.
-This style of management encourages empowerment which has been shown to increase job satisfaction and decreases stress and therefore burnout (Leveck,1996).
+This style of management encourages empowerment which has been shown to increase job satisfaction and decrease stress and therefore burnout (Leveck,1996).

 What if I’m already burned out?